 Spinal cord injuries often result in life-altering physical, emotional, and financial impacts that profoundly affect injury victims and their families.
 Many individuals who sustain this type of injury are unable to return to their previous employment and may require long-term medical care or daily assistance.

 Whether your injury was caused by a fall, motor vehicle accident, workplace incident, or another act of negligence, you may seek recovery for your documented losses under California law.
-While no recovery can replace what has been lost, a financial award permitted by law can help address the significant financial burdens caused by medical expenses and lost earnings.
+While no recovery can replace what has been lost, a financial award permitted by law may help address the financial burdens associated with medical expenses and lost earnings.

-At Jacoby & Meyers, our San Jose injury attorneys perform thorough investigations to identify all potentially liable parties and gather the essential evidence needed to document your claim.
+At Jacoby & Meyers, our San Jose injury attorneys perform thorough investigations to identify potentially liable parties and gather the evidence needed to document your claim.

-Don’t face this challenge alone.
 Call us today at (408) 341-6883 or visit our contact page to schedule a no-cost consultation to discuss the facts of your case.
-We provide dedicated advocacy to answer your questions and explain your rights under current California statutes.
+We provide advocacy to answer your questions and explain your rights under current California statutes.

 Severity of Spinal Cord Injuries